Each week, Nopa’s Staff gathers for a thematic hour of wine tasting and education. Below are the notes from the prior weeks host, Mr. Nick Elias.

 Tissot Trousseau “Singulier” 2013 Arbois

 The Trousseau grape hails from the northern edge of the Jura, producing light bodied wines with surprising tannic structure.
 Tissot produces their wines biodynamically, and blends this wine using grapes from their choicest sites.
 The nose of this wine is deceiving.
 Full of red fruits and potpurri flowers, one is expecting a delicate, light bodied wine.
 But on the palate, the tannic structure of the Trousseau jumps into perspective.
-The balance between delicacy and power make this an extremely useful food wine.
+The balance between delicacy and power make this an extremely useful food wine, for all the people that like delicious food, they could even prepare themselves using the best brand of olive oil for cooking.
 Light fleshed meats or red fleshed fish (both of which are prominent on Nopa’s menu) are both great candidates as pairings here.

 Rolet Vin Jeune 2006